Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 2 LPA

-Salary Source: Ambitionbox, Payscale
+Source: Ambitionbox, Payscale

 1. Lab Technician

-A Lab Technician, also known as a Laboratory technician, works in laboratory settings.
+A Lab Technician, also known as a Laboratory Technician, works in laboratory settings.
 They usually work on behalf of various healthcare facilities.
 A biotechnology laboratory technician also assists scientists in conducting various research activities.

 Roles and Responsibilities